cschleiden/jetzt/README.md

 ### Usage:

 `jetzt` is pretty much work in progress.
-Check again in a few days the the major features should be working.
+Check again in a few days then the major features should be working.
 For now, proceed at your own risk:

 1. Build your Next.js 9 serverless app (only version 9 is supported)
 2. Make sure it builds successfully